SAP-samples/abap-exercises-codejam/exercises/ex2/README.md

 2. Under "Connectivity, choose "HTTP Service" and click "Next".
 <br>![](/exercises/ex2/images/02_01_0020.png)

-3. Give the name of the service as ZMY_HTTPSRV_XXX where XXX is your group number.
+3. Give the name of the service as ZHTTPSRV_XXX where XXX is your group number.
 Keep the handler class name as generated, then click "Next".
 <br>![](/exercises/ex2/images/02_01_0030.png)

 4. Click "Finish".